xav-b/cliper/README.md

 ## Usage

-**Cliper** works in client/server mode : a server watches the clipboard and stores its history, while you can query it from the client.
+The tool works in client/server mode : a daemon watches the clipboard and stores its history, while you can query it from the client.

 Typically you will want to fire the server as a startup daemon and